jonahgluck/jonahg-midterm/README.md

 ### Assumptions

-It was assumed that higher helpfulness scores correlate with the reliability of reviews, sentiment polarity influences star ratings, and time affects review sentiments.
+It was assumed that higher helpfulness scores correlate with the reliability of reviews, sentiment polarity influences star ratings, and the presence of specific positive or negative keywords would enhance the model's predictive power.

 ### Observations

-A strong alignment between sentiment polarity and star ratings was observed.
-High subjectivity was linked to extreme ratings.
-High helpfulness was associated with consensus ratings, and slight shifts in ratings over time were noted.
+- **Polarity-Rating Correlation:** A strong alignment between sentiment polarity and star ratings was observed.
+- **Keyword Feature Impact:** Incorporating positive and negative keyword features did not significantly boost model performance, suggesting that sentiment is better captured through comprehensive analysis rather than keyword presence.
+- **Subjectivity Insights:** High subjectivity was linked to extreme ratings.
+- **Helpfulness Patterns:** High helpfulness was associated with consensus ratings.
+- **Temporal Trends:** Slight shifts in ratings over time were noted.

 ## Evaluation Metrics